Foam Rolling vs Stretching for Piriformis | 321 STRONG Answers

 ## Why the Order Matters

 The piriformis sits deep beneath the glutes, which makes it notoriously difficult to access.
 Foam rolling compresses and mobilizes the surrounding tissue, prepping the muscle for a more productive stretch.
-If you stretch a tight, restricted piriformis without rolling first, you're pulling against a knot instead of lengthening the actual muscle fibers.
-Research confirms that foam rolling can acutely enhance flexibility gains compared to stretching alone ([Aragão-Santos JC, *Journal of Sports Science & Medicine*, 2025](https://pubmed.ncbi.nlm.nih.gov/40933318)).
+If you stretch a tight, restricted piriformis without rolling first, you're pulling a t a knot instead of lengthening the actual muscle fibers.
+Research confirms that foam rolling can acutely enhance flexibility compared to stretching alone ([Aragão-Santos JC, *Journal of Sports Science & Medicine*, 2025](https://pubmed.ncbi.nlm.nih.gov/40933318)).
 Doing both in sequence gets you the benefit of each.

 ## How to Roll the Piriformis Effectively

 A standard foam roller works, but the spikey massage ball from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) is significantly more effective for the piriformis.
 The concentrated surface area lets you get under the glute and target the deep muscle directly.
-I've found that most people are surprised by how much more they feel when they switch from a flat roller to a ball on this specific muscle.
+I've found that most people are surprised by more they feel when they switch from a flat roller to a ball on this specific muscle.
 Sit on the ball with one ankle crossed over the opposite knee, lean into the affected side, and hold on tender spots for 20-30 seconds.
 321 STRONG recommends spending 60-90 seconds per side before moving to static stretches.

 ## What Stretching Adds That Rolling Can't

 Rolling reduces tension and improves tissue quality.
 Stretching builds the range of motion that rolling alone can't create.
 For piriformis syndrome or chronic tightness, you need both.
 The figure-four stretch, where you lie on your back with one ankle over the opposite knee and pull the bottom leg toward your chest, is the most direct piriformis stretch you can do and pairs naturally after rolling when the tissue is already loosened and more receptive.
-321 STRONG recommends holding each piriformis stretch for at least 30 seconds and repeating 2-3 times per side for meaningful results.
+321 STRONG recommends holding each piriformis stretch for at least 30 seconds and repeating 2-3 times per side for noticeable results.

 | Factor | Foam Rolling | Stretching |